 There is no best weight-loss diet.
 Choose one that includes healthy foods that you feel will work for you.
 Dietary changes to treat obesity include:

 - Cutting calories.
 The key to weight loss is reducing how many calories you take in.
 The first step is to review your typical eating and drinking habits to see how many calories you normally consume and where you can cut back.
 You and your doctor can decide how many calories you need to take in each day to lose weight, but a typical amount is 1,200 to 1,500 calories for women and 1,500 to 1,800 for men.

 - Restricting certain foods.
 Certain diets limit the amount of a particular food group, such as high-carbohydrate or full-fat foods.
-Ask your doctor which diet plans have been found effective and which might be helpful for you.
-Drinking sugar-sweetened beverages is a sure way to consume more calories than you intended, and limiting these drinks or eliminating them altogether is a good place to start cutting calories.
+Ask your doctor which diet plans are effective and which might be helpful for you.
+Drinking sugar-sweetened beverages is a sure way to consume more calories than you intended.
+Limiting these drinks or eliminating them altogether is a good place to start cutting calories.

 - Meal replacements.
-These plans suggest that you replace one or two meals with their products — such as low-calorie shakes or meal bars — and eat healthy snacks and a healthy, balanced third meal that's low in fat and calories.
+These plans suggest replacing one or two meals with their products — such as low-calorie shakes or meal bars — and eat healthy snacks and a healthy, balanced third meal that's low in fat and calories.
 In the short term, this type of diet can help you lose weight.
-Keep in mind that these diets likely won't teach you how to change your overall lifestyle, though, so you may have to keep this up if you want to keep your weight off.
+But these diets likely won't teach you how to change your overall lifestyle.
+So you may have to stay on the diet if you want to keep your weight off.